OpenTechSchool/python-data-intro/core/strings.md

         line = line.strip()
         # Do something with each line

 We need a way to split each line into the name and the vote.
-Thankfully, Python comes with dozens of string functions including one called `split()`.
+Thankfully, Python comes with dozens of string methods including one called `split()`.
 [Have a look at the documentation for split()](http://docs.python.org/3.3/library/stdtypes.html#str.split) and see if you can figure out how to split each line into the name and the vote.

-(Don't worry if you can't write a program that does this just yet, but have a think about it before you skip to the solution.)
+(Don't worry if you can't write a program that does this just yet, but at least have a think about it before you skip to the solution.)

 ### Solution